alessandroleite/jenergy/README.md

 JEnergy
 =======

-A tool to dynamically profile the energy consumption of a Java application/library.
+A profiler to dynamically measure the energy consumption of a Java(tm) library/application considering the use of CPU, memory, network and disk.